Connect with Rachel

 I firmly believe that all students deserve access to excellent teachers, and Public Impact does this by extending the reach of excellent teachers and developing future teacher-leaders through Opportunity Culture career paths.
 As a former Opportunity Culture team teacher, I have experienced the impact of a multi-classroom leader and witnessed the dramatic results of this support in my own classroom.
 All teachers should have access to this support and be provided with the opportunity to advance within in their profession!”

-Ms. Wilson is an associate consultant with Public Impact, focused primarily on leading Opportunity Culture design and implementation support teams in schools.
-Prior to working at Public Impact, Ms. Wilson was a seventh-grade science teacher in Charlotte, North Carolina, where she was passionate about facilitating community in her classroom.
+Rachel Wilson is an associate consultant with Public Impact, focused primarily on leading Opportunity Culture design and implementation support teams in schools.
+Prior to working at Public Impact, Wilson was a seventh-grade science teacher in Charlotte, North Carolina, where she was passionate about facilitating community in her classroom.
 She also led the seventh-grade committees on social-emotional learning and culturally responsive teaching.
-Ms. Wilson served as a Leroy “Pop” Miller Fellow through Teach For America, facilitating professional development for beginning teachers, and she partnered with PBS Charlotte to create literacy events to increase access for underserved students.
-Ms. Wilson holds an M.S. in education from Johns Hopkins School of Education and a B.S. in human and organizational development and English literary studies from Vanderbilt University.
-During her time at Vanderbilt, Ms. Wilson served the Nashville community by working in operations in the local charter school network.
+Wilson served as a Leroy “Pop” Miller Fellow through Teach For America, facilitating professional development for beginning teachers, and she partnered with PBS Charlotte to create literacy events to increase access for underserved students.
+Wilson holds an M.S. in education from Johns Hopkins School of Education and a B.S. in human and organizational development and English literary studies from Vanderbilt University.
+During her time at Vanderbilt, Wilson served the Nashville community by working in operations in the local charter school network.